GieziJo/ScriptableObjectVariant/README.md

 ```

 ## Implementation
-The whole routine is implemented in [Odin](odininspector.com/)'s [`OdinPropertyProcessor`](https://odininspector.com/tutorials/using-property-resolvers-and-attribute-processors/custom-property-processors).
+The visual interface is implemented in [Odin](odininspector.com/)'s [`OdinPropertyProcessor`](https://odininspector.com/tutorials/using-property-resolvers-and-attribute-processors/custom-property-processors).
 The data with the parent and the overriden fields is kept serialized inside the asset's metadata, set in unity with `AssetImporter.GetAtPath(AssetDatabase.GetAssetPath(targetObject)).userData`.

 ## Installation
 > Requires [Odin](odininspector.com/) to be installed